 - John Connor used "You Could Be Mine" to get a Moto-Terminator's attention in order to capture and reprogram it in order to infiltrate Skynet Central, destroy it, and setting back Skynet.
-No wonder Skynet sent the Terminator to try to assassinate Guns N' Roses.
+No wonder Skynet sent a Terminator to try to assassinate Guns N' Roses.

 - Some of the CGI scenes of the T-800 look a bit cheap and obvious.
-While no film can necessarily be perfect in this regard, Kyle Reese actually told Sarah in the first film that some of the first terminators they encountered were easily identifiable as nonhumans.
+While no film can necessarily be perfect in this regard, Kyle Reese actually told Sarah in the first film that some of the first Terminators they encountered were easily identifiable as nonhumans.
 It's possible the whole cyborg thing had not entirely been perfected across the board

 Fridge / Terminator Salvation